Domino Dancing: Cover versions

 The Swedish Pet Shop Boys tribute band West End Girls released a cover version of "Domino Dancing" in 2005 as a single from their album Goes Petshopping, peaking at number three on the Swedish Singles Chart.

+On 17 April 2025, producer Lewis Martinée released his own version of "Domino Dancing" under the name DJ Martinee, with the original backing vocalists, The Voice In Fashion, and featuring Ray Guell & London Exchange.